bhatti/PlexServices/README.md

 - PlexService also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.

+- PlexService allows you to specify the services you want to deploy or allows support to automatically deplooy all services that implement ServiceConfig annotation.

 ##Building
 - Download and install <a href="http://www.gradle.org/downloads">Gradle</a>.
 - Download and install <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java 8</a>.